 Rote learning teaches a child the answer.
 They memorize that five multiplied by five equals twenty-five.
 They don’t necessarily understand the ‘why’ or the ‘how’.
-When given a new question to work out, a child who has learned by memorization probably won’t have the tools to come up with the correct answer, but a Montessori child does.
-He can extrapolate.
-He can find the answer.
+When given a real life problem to work out, a child who has learned by memorization may not have the tools or understanding to figure out how to approach the problem, but a Montessori child does.
+He can extrapolate to find the answer.
 It makes sense to him.

 In learning about the world, your child begins to understand where she fits in.
 Her sense of what is important in life will begin to develop.
-She will start to gain compassion and a deeper understanding of the world around her.
-We have so much to be thankful for and so much to appreciate.
+She will start to feel a deeper connection with and understanding of the world around her.

 Forest Friday and Nature Learning